georgeklaus/se-assignment-5-georgeklaus/README.md

 # SE-Assignment-5
 Installation and Navigation of Visual Studio Code (VS Code)
  Instructions:
 Answer the following questions based on your understanding of the installation and navigation of Visual Studio Code (VS Code).
-Provide detailed explanations and examples where appropriate.
+Provide detailed explanations and examples where appropriate. **ANSWERS AT THE END OF THE PAGE**
  Questions:

 1. Installation of VS Code: